-A. Constitutional limitations on the maximum property tax millages that can be levied without voter approval shall continue to be applicable to the City.

-B. No special assessment for improvement shall be imposed on property owners until a written petition, including signatures of not less than sixty percent (60%) of property owners of abutting real estate within limits of improvements, and not less than sixty per cent (60%) lineal frontage of abutting real estate owners within limits of improvements, has been presented to the City Council.
+- A. Constitutional limitations on the maximum property tax millages that can be levied without voter approval shall continue to be applicable to the City. - B. No special assessment for improvement shall be imposed on property owners until approval of property owners is obtained in accordance with applicable state law, or a written petition, including signatures of not less than sixty (60) percent of property owners of abutting real estate within limits of improvements, and not less than sixty (60) percent lineal frontage of abutting real estate owners within limits of improvements, has been presented to the City Council.
 Upon receipt of petition, the council shall have the petition published in the official journal three (3) times within fifteen (15) days.
-At any time on or before the tenth (10th) day following the last publication of the petition, property owners may withdraw or add their signatures to the petition.
-Ten (10) days after final publication, the council shall call for the improvements by ordinance in compliance with state laws.

-C. All fees, charges and taxes levied by the City of Sulphur shall continue to be levied until changed by the council by ordinance or by a vote of the people when a vote is required.

-D. Receipts from fees, charges, rentals and royalties, taxes, federal and state grants, and shared revenues and taxes applicable to special districts shall be used only for services to be rendered in the district.

-E. The levy of property tax millages above the constitutional maximum previously approved by the voters of a special district shall continue to be levied by the City government and used only for the approved purposes.
+At any time on or before the tenth (10th) day following the last publication of the petition, property owners may withdraw or add their signatures to the petition at City Hall.
+The withdrawals and additions shall not necessitate the republication of the petition.
+Ten (10) days after final publication, the council shall call for the improvements by ordinance in compliance with state laws. - C. All fees, charges and taxes levied by the City of Sulphur shall continue to be levied until changed by the council by ordinance or by a vote of the people when a vote is required. - D. Receipts from fees, charges, rentals and royalties, taxes, federal and state grants, and shared revenues and taxes applicable to special districts shall be used only for services to be rendered in the district. - E. The levy of property tax millages above the constitutional maximum previously approved by the voters of a special district shall continue to be levied by the City government and used only for the approved purposes.
 Such levies may be renewed upon the favorable vote of the electors within the geographical area involved.